vkoukis/os_tng/README.md

 1. **CPU Reset:** The CPU receives power, and initializes itself to a specific Reset state.
 Where is the Instruction Pointer?
 It points to a specific "Reset Vector".
-For Intel processors, this is 16 bytes below the last physical address, `0xFFFFFFF0` for the i386.
-More on this below.
+For Intel processors in general, this is 16 bytes below the last physical address; In the case of the i386, this is `0xFFFFFFF0`.
+More on this later on.

       ![Intel x86 memory map on reset](https://manybutfinite.com/img/boot/bootMemoryRegions.png)